mozilla-services/docs/source/sync/objectformats.rst

 * **usernameField** *string*: HTML field name of the username
 * **passwordField** *string*: HTML field name of the password

+If possible, clients should also write fields corresponding to nsILoginMetaInfo:

+* **timeLastUsed** *unsigned long*: local Unix timestamp in milliseconds at which this password was last used.
+  Note that client clocks can be wrong, and thus this time can be dramatically earlier or later than the modified time of the record.
+  Consuming clients should be careful to handle out of range values.
+* **timeCreated** *unsigned long*: as with **timeLastUsed**, but for creation.
+* **timePasswordChanged** *unsigned long*: as with **timeLastUsed**, but for password change.
+* **timesUsed** *unsigned long*: the number of uses of this password.

+Note that these fields are not required as part of the record, so clients should expect them to be missing.
+Clients that don't use this data locally are encouraged to pass through when it makes sense (**timeCreated**), or wipe when invalidation is the best option (e.g., **timePasswordChanged**).

+Note also that clients should use judgment when updating these fields.
+It is typically not feasible to upload new records each time a password is used on the web.
+Neither would it make sense during download to treat a non-matching timestamp, or a missing field in an otherwise matching local record, as a record collision.
+The handling of these fields introduces new complexities in reconciliation.

+The Firefox desktop client began recording this data in Bug 555755.

 Preferences
 ===========